GrandCentral Click to Call Add-on for Firefox

 Compatibility:

-This version has been tested on and is fully functional with Firefox 2.0.0.x, 3.0.1, 3.1a2pre, and 4.0a1pre.
-It has only been tested using Windows XP and Vista.
-Please notify me of any other compatible versions or platforms in the comments.
+Each version has been tested on and is fully functional with Firefox 2.0.0.x, 3.0.x, and 3.2a1pre.
+It has been tested using Windows XP, Vista, Ubuntu, and OS X. Please notify me of any other compatible versions or platforms in the comments.
+The addon will install in Flock 2.x but is unsupported outside of Firefox.

 Credits:

-The GrandCentral addon was written by myself (Chad Smith) but I did borrow code from Brendon Wilson’s PBX Click2Call Firefox Extension to save time from having to entirely rewrite the functions to recognize numbers and make them clickable, and borrowed code from Winston Huang’s TMobile Minutes Used Firefox Extension for caching the call list.
+The GrandCentral addon was developed by myself (Chad Smith) but some code was borrowed from Brendon Wilson’s PBX Click2Call to save time from having to rewrite the functions to recognize numbers, and from Winston Huang’s TMobile Minutes Used Extension for caching remote files.
 Thank you to them for their hard work on their addons.

 License: